Betula Alba Pendula (Silver Birch Tree) Click The Link For Cheaper Bare Root Silver Birch Trees

 For whatever reasons, the Silver Birch tree got the attention of the RHS and they decided to give it an award.
 You know you have made it when the RHS gives you the nod of approval.

 Our Silver Birch is particularly suited for planting in public spaces and on the roadside due to it's upright shape.
 They are long lived, have a real presence (not the Luke Skywalker type or under the Christmas tree one) and make a great addition to any space needing an ornamental touch.
-Another benefit of the Silver Birch tree is that they are very low maintenance which is definitely a plus point for cash strapped local authorities or bone idle gardeners.
+Another benefit of the Silver Birch tree is that they are very low maintenance (no oil or cambelt to change) which is definitely a plus point for cash strapped local authorities or bone idle gardeners.
 The only pruning required will be to cut out dead, diseased or crossing over branches.

 Message card included at no additional cost if required.
 Just add the information required on the card at checkout.